Asana vs ClickUp for Small Business 2026: Which One Actually Wins?

 Asana has a well-documented API and 200+ native integrations.
 The connections to Slack, Google Workspace, Microsoft Teams, Salesforce, HubSpot, and Zapier are solid and well-maintained.
 Zapier and Make.com compatibility also opens up thousands of indirect integrations for more niche tools.

-ClickUp connects with 1,000+ tools (many via Zapier/Make), and its native integrations with GitHub, GitLab, Figma, and Loom make it noticeably better for technical or product-focused small businesses.
-Plus, the native time tracking integrations with Toggl and Harvest work well if you'd rather skip ClickUp's built-in tracker.
+ClickUp connects with 1,000+ tools (many via Zapier/Make), and its native integrations with GitHub, GitLab, Figma, and Loom make it a noticeably better fit for technical or product-focused small businesses.
+The native time tracking integrations with Toggl and Harvest also work well if you'd rather not use ClickUp's built-in tracker.

-Neither tool has a real integration gap for most small business use cases.
+Neither tool has a meaningful integration gap for most small business use cases.
 Running on Google Workspace or Microsoft 365?
 Both connect fine.
-Have a dev-heavy team?
-ClickUp's GitHub and GitLab integrations give it an edge there.
+Dev-heavy team?
+ClickUp's GitHub and GitLab integrations give it a slight edge there.

 Winner: Tie (slight edge to ClickUp for tech teams)